KVSlab/morphMan/docs/source/manipulate_branch.rst

 The manipulation can be achieved by running ``morphman-branch`` in the terminal, followed by the respective command line arguments.
 Alternatively, you can execute the Python script directly, located in the ``morphman`` subfolder, by typing ``python manipulate_branch.py``.
-We have also created a demo folder where we show how to run this tutorial from a Python script, please checkout the code from GitHub to run the demos.
+We have also created a demo folder where we show how to run this tutorial from a Python script, please check out the code from GitHub to run the demos.

 .. figure:: Branch.png